supernovalex/datavis/README.md

 # DALT7016 Data Visualization R Code

-Oxford Brookes Data Visualization Scripts for tutorials.
+R scripts for Oxford Brookes data visualization tutorials.

 ## What's this?

-Code for the class in a nice tidy format.
+R code for the class in a nice tidy format.
 We must revolt against code being taught using .jpgs and PowerPoint.
+You must set up your own development environment (and know where your data is)!

 ## Important